sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 			// do we have a description? if not, put one if (this.ViewBag.Description is string)
 	        {
 	            openGraphData.SetDescription(this.ViewBag.Description ??
-"This web site will help your discover...");
+"This web site will help you discover...");
 	        }

 			// do we have a picture? if not, put one